totoroterror/warp-cloner/README.md

 ## Notes

-You can use ipv6 proxy as far as ipv4 proxy if they don't block Warp API endpoint.
+You can use almost any proxy (ipv4 / ipv6) as far as they don't block Warp API endpoint.
+I suggest you to use ipv6 proxy because they are way cheaper, *but keep in mind, that your network should support ipv6 in most cases to do this*.

 ## Contributing